This post may contain affiliate links. Read our disclosure policy for more info.

 It took me far to long to write my first blog post….Try 365 days too long!

+I know, it’s completely ridiculous.
 I knew what I wanted to write about.
 For a while, I even had an outline.
 But when I thought about sitting down to write I would get overwhelmed.
+Thankfully I’m here a couple of years later to help so you don’t end up the same way!

 So what finally flipped the switch?
 Simply put it was Obedience.
 If I really believed this was something that I was supposed to do, then I needed to step.
+If you have a message to share, a word of encouragement to offer then, friend, it’s time to share!
 By stepping out in faith and surrendering the self-destructive cycle I was in, I was choosing obedience.
-After choosing obedience, the feelings of freedom, clarity, excitement and peace came.
+After choosing obedience, the feelings of freedom, clarity, excitement, and peace came.

 So what did I learn?

-Here are 5 Mistakes To Avoid When Writing Your First Blog Post.
+These are the top 5 Mistakes I hope you avoid When Writing Your First Blog Post.

-Do you need a little help with the tech side of things?
-There are so many tools online to help you with that.
+Do you need a little help with the blogging tech side of things?
+I would LOVE to help you on your journey!
+You can find out more information here about my Virtual Assistant Services!
+There are also so many incredible tools online to help you with that.
 Katie Hornor of Como Blog put together The Como Blog Million Dollar Resource Guide -a comprehensive and incredible list!
-We also love Amy Lynn Andrews- we all together love her 🙂 – and for her quick to the point tutorials, tips and tools.
+We also love Amy Lynn Andrews for her quick to the point tutorials, tips, and tools.
 Another one of our favorites is Tanya over at Blogelina.
 They have an amazing Profitable Blogging for Beginners Class that I highly recommend, as well as bucket loads of other helpful information.
 Remember to be diligent and discerning.
 Learn what is necessary to set up your blog and start writing!

 Yes, we like to follow others.
 And it can be good to follow people who inspire you.
 But if you find yourself comparing, despairing or just plain depressed after viewing their shop or blog, then it’s time to unsubscribe and move on.